Filtering

 }

-This way, we will only receive events triggered by movies with the average rating bigger than 8 being modified.
+This way, you should only receive events triggered by movies with the average rating bigger than 8 when they are modified.

 mutation {